mpcomplete/factorio-filtered-linked-chest/README.md

-# Factorio Unichest and Unipipe
+# Factorio Unichest

+(see also my Unipipe mod: https://mods.factorio.com/mod/Unichest)

-This is a mod for [Factorio](http://factorio.com) that adds a container type Filtered Linked Chest, each of which globally shares contents with every other chest of a specified item type.
+This is a mod for [Factorio](http://factorio.com) that adds a container type Unichest, a type of Linked Chest that globally shares contents with every other chest of a specified item type.

 ![Demonstration 1](action1.gif)